Understanding Plumbing Legends and Notes in Engineering Drawings

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Let's spend a few minutes looking at the plumbing legends and notes.
-You can see that overall the format is similar to what we've seen with the other engineering disciplines, where we have graphical standards, in this case a plumbing legend, general notes, fire protection notes, and the plumbing sheet index.
+You can see that overall the format is similar to that of the other engineering disciplines, where we have graphical standards—in this case, a plumbing legend—general notes, fire protection notes, and the plumbing sheet index.
 Let's look at the plumbing legend.

 As we get into the drawing, you will start to notice that different kinds of piping have different symbols presented.
-So for the immediate future, you're going to be going back and forth between the drawing and this particular legend to see if you're talking about domestic cold water, domestic hot water, fire protection piping, sanitary piping, storm piping, and then what do all of these specific symbols represent.
-The symbols are used throughout the plumbing industry, but if you're new to this, you'll probably have to go back and forth between the sheet that you're reviewing and this legend to make sure that you understand what's going on.
+In the immediate future, you will be going back and forth between the drawing and this particular legend to determine whether you're looking at domestic cold water, domestic hot water, fire protection piping, sanitary piping, storm piping, and what each of these specific symbols represents.
+The symbols are used throughout the plumbing industry, but if you are new to this, you will likely have to go back and forth between the sheet you are reviewing and this legend to ensure that you understand what is going on.

 Learn Blueprint Reading